Oskemen Airport

 Oskemen Airport or Ust-Kamenogorsk Airport (IATA: UKK, ICAO: UASK) is an airport in Kazakhstan.
 It is located 13 km north-west of Oskemen, the capital of the East Kazakhstan Region.
 The airport services regional jets.

 Facilities

-The airport resides at an elevation of 286 m above mean sea level.
+The airport is at an elevation of 286 m above mean sea level.
 It has one asphalt paved runway designated 12/30 which measures 2510 × 42 m.